jumpingrivers/optiRum/cran-comments.md

-Amended a function due to breaking change in ggplot2
+Resubmitted for breaking ggplot2 change, now with backwards compatability and problems from 0.37.2 release